-This course looks at the origins, development, and significance of song in the community of believers.
-Students examine the historical perspective of music in worship; emergence and golden age of various forms in their distinct traditions; and pertinent Church teaching and legislation.
+This course looks at the origins, development, and use of music in the community of believers.
+Students examine the historical use of music in worship, pertinent Church teaching and legislation, current topics in liturgical music, and the diversity of liturgical music styles currently in use in American hymnals, leading toward the formation of a pastoral position on the use of music in the liturgy.